AsijitM/pedal_startup/README.md

 ### Frontend (FE)

 Navigate to the `frontend` folder and follow the instructions in the `README.md` file to set up and run the frontend locally.
+For Frontend I have used the following tech-stack:
+- Framework: VITE + React ( Javascript )
+- CSS Library: Tailwind CSS
+- UI Library : Shadcn UI

 ### Backend (BE)

 Navigate to the `backend` folder and follow the instructions in the `README.md` file to set up and run the backend locally.
+For Backend I have used the following tech-stack:
+- Framework: Nest JS ( Typescript )
+- Database :  MongoDB (Reason:  Pay as you go policy, No relational table )
+- Error handling: Nest JS Built in Error handlers
 ---

 This README.md provides a clear and organized guide for anyone cloning the repository to set up and run both the frontend and backend components locally, as well as information about the deployed application.
 Adjust folder names (`frontend` and `backend`) and links as per your actual project structure and deployment locations.